QED1224/Toontown-Resources/README.md

 - `Synergy` had a 5% chance of being selected (60 <= `randNum` < 65)
 - `TeeOff` had a 35% chance of being selected (65 <= `randNum` < 99)

-In addition, since `randNum` had an equal chance to be any integer between 0 and 99, we would have expected to see (roughly) the above percentages as the number of trials got sufficiently large.
+In addition, since `randNum` has an equal chance to be any integer between 0 and 99, we expected to see (roughly) the above percentages as the number of trials got sufficiently large.
 Here are the results of simulating a Level 3 Yesman choosing an attack 5000000 times:

 ```
 Cog: Yesman